gphilipp/streaming-applications-gitops/README.md

 Kubernetes just computes a hash for classic secrets but what we really want is to store our secrets safely in the repository.
 For this purpose, we will use [Bitnami's Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) to encrypt the classic Kubernetes secrets.

-The first step to do that is to deploy the Sealed Secrets controller and install the `kubeseal` CLI tool:
+The first step is to deploy the Sealed Secrets controller and install the `kubeseal` CLI tool:

 ```bash
 brew install kubeseal